Firas-Mahjoubi/Sport_Managment/README.md

 # Football Club Management

 ## 📌 Project Overview
-This project is a football club management application designed to organize training sessions, track players, and improve exercise management.
-The goal is to provide an efficient tool for coaches and clubs to optimize planning and performance tracking.
+Football Club Management is a tool designed for football clubs and coaches to manage training sessions, exercises, and player performance efficiently.
+Built with Spring Boot and Angular, it provides an intuitive interface for organizing workouts and tracking fitness.

 ## 🚀 Key Features
 - **Exercise Management**: Create, edit, and classify exercises (public or private).